go-i2p/go-rst/README.md

 ## Documentation

 For more detailed information about adding new node types or contributing to the project, see [CONTRIBUTING.md](CONTRIBUTING.md).

+For information about rst feature coverage see: [CHECKLIST.md](CHECKLIST.md)

 ## License